openziti/ziti/RELEASING.md

 release as not a prerelease makes it a stable release.
 There can be one stable release that's also marked "latest" (`isLatest: true`).

-1. After an arbitrary burn-in period, unmark "prerelease" in GitHub Releases (`isPrerelease: false`) to stop discouraging users from consuming the now-stable release.
+1. After an arbitrary burn-in period, unmark "prerelease" in GitHub Releases (`isPrerelease: false`).
 This will automatically promote and advertise the downstreams.
    Note: the downstreams workflow trigger ignores `isLatest`, can only be triggered once for a release, and will never run if any checks failed.